 Molly has been an Australian World Orchestra Academy Musician under the baton of Maestro Riccardo Muti, a finalist in the 3MBS ‘The Talent’, a semi-finalist in Melbourne Youth Orchestra's Virtuosity Competition, and winner of the Corelia Quintet prize for Best ANAM Performance of a Work by a Female Composer in 2018.
 She has attended Ensemble Evolution where she was tutored by members of the International Contemporary Ensemble at the Banff Centre for Arts and Creativity (CAN 2018), and was a fellow at the Bang on a Can Summer Music Festival at MASS MoCA with Steve Reich as composer in residence (US 2018).

-In 2017 Molly was Principal Viola of the Australian Youth Orchestra, Porter Chamber Orchestra at National Music Camp, Momentum Ensemble and was a recipient of an Ernest V. Llewellyn Memorial Fund.
-She also participated in the AYO Chamber Players and the Melbourne and Adelaide Symphony Orchestra Fellowships.
-Molly premiered Nabunum’s Water by Melody Eötvös for chamber orchestra, mixed media and video and Stuart Greenbaum’s Sonata for Viola and Piano: Leaving Earth.
+2017 saw her as Principal Viola of the Australian Youth Orchestra, Porter Chamber Orchestra at National Music Camp, Momentum Ensemble and a recipient of an Ernest V. Llewellyn Memorial Fund.
+In this year, Molly premiered Nabunum’s Water by Melody Eötvös for chamber orchestra, mixed media and video, and Stuart Greenbaum’s Sonata for Viola and Piano: Leaving Earth.

 Photo by Pia Johnson